Home Warranty Dryer Coverage: What's Included and What's Not

 Top Claim Denial Reasons

-1. Improper Venting If a technician discovers the dryer isn't vented correctly — wrong duct material, improper routing, or code violations — the claim will likely be denied.
-This is one of the most common issues found during service visits.
+1. Improper Venting or Installation If a technician discovers the dryer isn't vented correctly (wrong duct material, improper routing, or code violations), the claim will likely be denied.
+A claim can be denied if the appliance or system wasn't installed correctly or if the installation violates local building codes, even if a professional did the work.

 Vent Cleaning: Your Maintenance Obligation